Themenbild Services der RTR

 • Codes of practice for operators initiated by the AI Office are to be published at least 3 months before the relevant provisions come into force.
 This results in the following dates for the respective risk categories:

-• 21 months after the entry into force of the AI Act for high-risk AI systems (Annex III) and AI systems with low and minimal risk (optional);
+• 21 months after the entry into force of the AI Act (as of 2.5.2026) for high-risk AI systems (Annex III) and AI systems with low and minimal risk (optional);

-• 33 months after the entry into force of the AI Act for high-risk AI systems (Annex III) and AI systems with low and minimal risk (optional).
+• 33 months after the entry into force of the AI Act (as of 2.5.2027) for high-risk AI systems (Annex III) and AI systems with low and minimal risk (optional).

-• Guidelines for the practical implementation of high-risk AI systems (Annex I) are to be published 18 months after the date of entry into force of the AI Act.
+• Guidelines for the practical implementation of high-risk AI systems (Annex I) are to be published 18 months after the date of entry into force of the AI Act (as of 2.11.2025).